Dexter1636/course_system/README.md

 # Course System

-This is the project of Group 28 for ByteCamp 2022 Winter.
+This is the project for ByteCamp 2022 Winter, developed with :heart: by `Group 28`.

 ## Quick Start